Lobscob/KaggleDKE/README.md

 # KaggleDKE
 DKE kaggle competition, a competition among students about predicting weather a link is clickbait or not.
-This competition was part of a year 3 course named Data Analysis.
-This was a collaboration between Xavier Weber and Jeroen Vermazeren.
+This competition was part of a year 3 course named Data Analysis at **Maastricht University**.
+This was a collaboration between **Xavier Weber** and **Jeroen Vermazeren**.
 Final grade 7.

 # Original Description below: